 Trainees will spend 6 months in Paediatric Emergency Medicine and 6 months completing placements including Paediatrics, Paediatric Anaesthesia and/or Paediatric Intensive Care.
 The trainee will maintain links with the base Emergency Department and continue to cover Emergency Medicine out of hours work during the 6 months of placements.

 All applications will be longlisted against the Person Specifcation.

-The interviews details are TBC.
+The interviews will be taking place on the afternoon of 27th August via Skype or a platform of a similar nature.
 Interviews slots will be published to the succesful canddiates upon invite to interview.

-Candidates will be required to bring the following documentation to the interviews.
+Candidates will be required to send accross the following documentation prior to the interviews.
 All items presented must be the originals plus one copy: